6 Logo Design Apps That You Have to Try

 Most designs are casual, but an initial logo can later be professionally enhanced as your business grows and your needs change.
 Powerful editing tools will help you design something unique.
 Users get a three-day free trial, then the rate will vary with weekly, monthly, or annual payments.

 This one’s not for everybody, but it’s just different enough to have great appeal for a unique business.
-Think artsy, creative, and whimsical — if that’s your direction, check this app out.
+Think artsy, creative, and whimsical—if that’s your direction, check out this app.
 You will first choose a free-form design that’s akin to an inkblot, and then just add color and a company name.

 The cost is equally as enticing as the ease of using the app: It’s only $2.99 to unlock a single option, such as an icon, and just $9.99 to gain access to the full range of features.